ISAITB/docs-services/source/templates/index.rst

 Prerequisites
 ~~~~~~~~~~~~~

-To run and use the services you will need the following:
+To use the templates and run the resulting services you will need the following:

     * A `Java Development Kit`_ (version 8 or higher).
     * `Apache Maven`_ (version 3 or higher).